 I'll try and keep this list to free resources, and I'll show you the ones which are worth forking out for if there is a cost.

 Hardly any of my friends are in tech, before I really got into design and development, I really had no idea.
 I remember making scripts for IRC back when I was about 14, and writing some basic html for myspace and geocities but I'd forgotten about all of that by the time I hit my twenties.

-I know things are supposed to be changing now, there are Raspberry Pi’s, local courses and all sorts of ways to get involved, but it seems unless you have someone to introduce you to the ‘black magic’ you’re going to stay ignorant – if you’re like me and pretty much on your own, you’ll know (or will do) that there is a great online community, and a wealth of resources out there to help.
+I know things are supposed to be changing now, there are Raspberry Pi's, local courses, bootcamps and all sorts of ways to get involved, but it seems unless you have someone to introduce you to the 'black magic' you're going to stay ignorant - if you're like me and pretty much on your own, you'll know (or will do) that there is a great online community, and a wealth of resources out there to help.